 - Downtime varies depending on the amount of data you are migrating, but can be calculated using this KB.

 - Ensure you have a good backup of the vCenter Server and the database.

 - Official resources – vSphere 6.5 Documentation Centre, vSphere 6.5 Release Notes.
 Update – there is now a vCenter Server Appliance migration VMware blog here and walkthrough here.

 - Read the Important information before upgrading to vSphere 6.5 KB.

-Before we begin if your existing Windows vCenter is virtual it may be beneficial to rename the inventory name in vSphere to include -old or equivalent.
-While the hostname and IP are migrated the vSphere inventory name cannot be a duplicate.
+Before we begin if your existing Windows vCenter is virtual it may be beneficial to rename the vCenter virtual machine name in the vSphere inventory to include -old or equivalent.
+While the hostname and IP are migrated the vSphere inventory name of the VM cannot be a duplicate.
 The old server is powered down but not deleted so that we have a back out.

 Download the VMware vCenter Server Appliance 6.5 ISO from VMware downloads.
 Unlike the Windows vCenter installer, which hasn’t changed much in v6.5; the VCSA installer has had a complete overhaul.
 You’ll notice straight away that the GUI is much cleaner, and multiple deployment options (install, upgrade, migrate, restore) are now bundled into one installer.

 Mount the ISO on your computer.
 The VCSA 6.5 installer is compatible with Mac, Linux, and Windows.
 Copy the migration-assistant folder to the Windows vCenter Server (and SSO server if separate).
 If SSO is running on a different Windows server then you must run the Migration Assistant on the SSO server first and migrate following the instructions below, then complete the same process on the Windows vCenter Server.